High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Related Work

-But branching, as we introduce it here, is rarely used and is even unique in its degree of parallelization and in the context of selective attention.
-At first sight it reminds of ensemble learning, where multiple neural networks are trained side by side, e.g., to solve a task very precisely \cite{ensamble, ensamblearxive}, but it is different.
-There, often $x$ different models are used, sometimes with $y$ different types of input, while we train a single model with the same input type and $k$ different branches.
-This model is characterized by its serial-parallel hybrid structure.
-Thus, low-level and mid-level features can still be shared by all classes, while high-level features are separated in a class-specific way.
-A work more related to ours than previously listed ones is the tree-like branching (TLB) network from Xue \etal~\cite{10.1007/978-3-030-93247-3_18} with a class-specific branching.
-They are building a tree structure based on the similarities of the categories and show improvements for image classification.
-Differences to ours are that they do not draw any parallels to brain inspiration or a relation to selective attention and therefore do not perform experiments in this direction, and although they talk about improved inference time, they seem to mean the model as a whole and do not mention the novelty of inference cost reduction through cutouts introduced here.
+Parallelism, as we introduce it in this work, is rarely used and, as far as we know, unique to this extent and in the context of dynamic inference or selective attention.
+At first sight, it's reminiscent of ensemble learning, where multiple neural networks are trained side by side, e.g., to solve a task very precisely \cite{ensamble, ensamblearxive}, but it differs in the following point: Ensembles often use multiple models, sometimes with specialized input, to train experts, whereas we train a single model with multiple branches and input from all categories, characterized by a \mbox{SeqPar} structure.
+Thus, low-level and mid-level features can still be shared by all categories, while high-level features are separated in a category-specific way.

+A work more related to ours than previously listed ones is the tree-like branching (TLB) network from Xue \etal~\cite{10.1007/978-3-030-93247-3_18} with a category-specific branching.
+They propose a tree structure based on the similarities of the categories and show improvements for image classification.
+They do not draw parallels to brain inspiration or a relation to selective attention and therefore do not perform experiments in this direction, and although they show improved inference costs, they do so for the model as a whole and do not use the novelty of inference cost dynamization by cutouts introduced here.
 The architecture, nesting, and approach to nesting are also different.